socallinuxexpo/scale-signs/README.md

 * Full Schedule - The index.php page will display a carousel with a grid view of all currently running and upcoming sessions.
 The PI displays should use this view.
 * Room View - The index.php page can be called with a room argument to display a room specific view that will alternate the upcoming or current session with a picture of the speaker or the room sponsor(s).
 Example: http://$sign_server/?room=ballroom-a.
 The keys in the $room_lookup_table in room.php can be referenced for a full list of room names.
 * Debugging / Development - It is sometimes necessary to test alternate times.
 In order to do this the following variables must be modified in the uri: $year, $month, $day, $hour, $minute.
-Example: http://$sign_server/?year=2019&month=3&day=7&hour=1&minute=10.
+Example: http://$sign_server/?year=2019&month=3&day=7&hour=9&minute=10.
 This can be used with either the Full Schedule or Room view.
-Please note that the hour is in UTC

 ### Yearly Tasks